praveenoruganti/praveenoruganti-reactjs/1_Introduction/ReadMe.md

 # React JS Introduction

-React.js is a JavaScript library created by Facebook and it generally uses jsx(js and html) for writing the code and uses Virtual DOM concept.
+React JS is a JavaScript library created by Facebook and it generally uses jsx(js and html) for writing the code and uses Virtual DOM concept.

 Initial release of react.js happened on May 29, 2013.

-React.js is an Open Sourced JavaScript library for building fast and interactive User Interfaces.It lets you compose complex UIs from small and isolated pieces of code called **components**.
+React JS is an Open Sourced JavaScript library for building fast and interactive User Interfaces.It lets you compose complex UIs from small and isolated pieces of code called **components**.

-## Why React is so popular?
+## Why React JS is so popular?
 ![screenshot of the app](https://raw.githubusercontent.com/praveenoruganti/praveenoruganti-reactjs/master/1_Introduction/images/reactjs.png)

 ## Single Page Applications(SPAs)